 In accordance with California Public Contract Code Sections 10367 through 10370, the Energy Commission will prepare a performance evaluation upon the completion of this Agreement if it is a consulting services contract that totals \$5,000 or more.
-"Consulting services contract" is defined in California Public Contract Code Section 10335.5.
+"Consulting services contract Code Section 10335.5.